 These days, the browser world is dominated by the likes of Google Chrome, Mozilla Firefox and Internet Explorer, each one crammed with a host of features that do everything from amp up security and increase overall speed to providing SEO tools and endless hours of entertainment.
+Today, you can visit an official website with an array of the best SEO tools.

 But let’s take a walk down memory lane for a second.
 Do you remember what it was like before a browser gave you access to literally everything?